← All posts

 ENTRYPOINT ["entrypoint.sh"]

 Claude Code reads OAuth credentials from ~/.claude and ~/.claude.json.
-We mount the host’s credentials as read-only, then copy them into the container so Claude has a writable home directory for session data.
+We mount the host’s credentials read-only, then copy them into the container so Claude has a writable home directory for session data.

 #!/bin/bash